ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 EDNOTE: MikeO: this is complex, but I'm not really sure how to define a request format in any simpler way.
 Ideas are welcome!

 This section specifies a standardized format that a Presenter can use to request a PKIX Attestation about a specific key or set of keys, a specific environment, or containing specific attributes.
-The role of the presenter in the architecture is shown in {{#fig-arch}}.
+The role of the presenter in the architecture is shown in {{fig-arch}}.

 Hardware Security Modules range greatly in size and complexity from personal cryptographic tokens containing a single application key such as a smartcard acting as a personal ID card, up to clusters of enterprise-grade HSMs serving an entire cloud service.